osu-cs290-f23/final-project-devdynasty-fullstack-ascent/README.md

-# DevDynasty: Full Stack Ascent 💻📈
+# DevDynasty: Full-Stack Ascent 💻📈

 Play as a computer science major undergoing the application process for a full stack developer internship!
 You'll experience resume building, choosing a company to apply to, and an interview.
 Will you get the offer?!